pyrmont/argy-bargy/api.md

   be combined with other short options (e.g. `-lah`).
 * `:help` - The help text for the option, displayed in the usage message.
 * `:default` - A default value that is used if the option occurs.
-* `:required` - Whether the option is required to occur.
+* `:no-eg?` - Whether to hide the option from the generated usage example.
 * `:value` - A one-argument function that converts the text that is parsed to another kind of value.
 This function can be used for validation.
 If the return value is `nil`, the input is considered to fail parsing and a usage